-As head of the Department of Complex Trait Genetics at the VU and Amsterdam UMC she leads a group of 30 researchers from diverse fields, including statistics, stem cell biology, and bioinformatics.
+As head of the Department of Complex Trait Genetics at the VU University Amsterdam and Amsterdam University Medical Centre she leads a group of 30 researchers from diverse fields, including statistics, stem cell biology, and bioinformatics.
 Her work focuses on developing novel methods that aid in detecting genes for brain diseases, interpreting these findings in biological context and generating mechanistic hypotheses that can be tested in functional experiments.
-She has recently led several large scale genome-wide association studies for Alzheimer’s Disease, Intelligence, Insomnia and Neuroticism, and is the lead author on innovative tools such as MAGMA (for gene-set analyses) and FUMA (for postGWAS annotation).
-She has co-authored > 250 papers in scientific journals including Science, Nature, Nature Neuroscience and Nature Genetics.
+She has recently led several large scale genome-wide association studies for Alzheimer’s Disease, intelligence, insomnia and neuroticism, and is the lead author on innovative tools such as MAGMA (for gene-set analyses) and FUMA (for postGWAS annotation).
+She has authored > 250 papers in scientific journals including Science, Nature, Nature Neuroscience and Nature Genetics.

 See all publications of Danielle Posthuma in PubMed